 It sounds insanely corrupt, like blatant corruption, to the point where even Alex is trying to make it sound good.

-Because when it comes to standing up for free speech and standing up against big tech cartels, combining forces to censor populists and patriots and gun groups and veteran groups and Christian organizations and pro-life groups, President Trump gets an F-.
+So I'll give him an A-minus report card because when it comes to standing up for free speech and standing up against big tech cartels combining forces to censor populists and patriots and gun groups and veteran groups and Christian organizations and pro-life groups, President Trump gets an F minus.

-It takes it down to an A-minus because in that way, standing up for the First Amendment, President Trump has an F. I'm not sure how Alex is wading grades here, but I didn't realize that he puts so little priority on free speech stuff.
+See that A plus total, it takes it down to an A minus because in that way, standing up for the First Amendment, President Trump has an F. I'm not sure how Alex is weighting grades here, but I didn't realize that he put so little priority on free speech stuff.

 So I would have really considered him to be a free speech absolutist.

-Based on every indication I get about what he pretends his positions are, if a president gets an F- on free speech issues, it should be impossible for their whole grade to be A-.
+Based on every indication I get about what he pretends his positions are, if a president gets an F minus on free speech issues, it should be impossible for their whole grade to be A minus.

 President Trump signed on that metaphysical dotted line and said as candidate Trump months before the election, Julian Assange, if you have him, release him.